DataDog/dogstatsd-csharp-client/README.md

 Enabling client-side aggregation has the benefit of reducing the network usage and also reducing the load for DogStatsD server (Datadog Agent).

-When an application sends a lot of different contexts but each context appear with a very low frequency, then enabling client-side aggregation may take more memory and more CPU.
-A context identifies a metric name, a tag sets and a metric type.
+When an application sends a lot of different contexts but each context appears with a very low frequency, enabling client-side aggregation may take more memory and more CPU.
+A context identifies a metric name, a tag set and a metric type.
 The metric `datadog.dogstatsd.client.aggregated_context` reported by DogStatsD C# client counts the number of contexts in memory used for client-side aggregation.
 There is also the metric `datadog.dogstatsd.client.metrics_by_type` that represents the number of metrics submitted by the client before aggregation.

 ### Configuration